RebornBeat/SuiRamp0X/README.md

 1. Introduction

-SuiRampX ("we," "our," or "us") is committed to protecting your privacy.
+SuiRamp0X ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our platform.

 2. Information Collection

-As a decentralized platform, SuiRampX does not collect personal information from its users.
+As a decentralized platform, SuiRamp0X does not collect personal information from its users.
 All transactions are conducted through smart contracts and third-party escrow services, ensuring privacy and security.
 However, users should be aware that third-party escrow providers may have their own data collection policies.

 3. Use of Information
-Since SuiRampX does not collect personal information, we do not store or use user data for any purpose.
+Since SuiRamp0X does not collect personal information, we do not store or use user data for any purpose.
 Any data processed through smart contracts remains on-chain and cannot be altered.

 4. Third-Party Services
 Users may choose to interact with third-party escrow services for fiat transactions.
 These services operate independently and are responsible for their own privacy policies and compliance with applicable regulations.

 5. Security
-SuiRampX employs blockchain-based smart contracts to facilitate secure transactions.
+SuiRamp0X employs blockchain-based smart contracts to facilitate secure transactions.
 Users should exercise caution when engaging in transactions and ensure they use trusted escrow providers for fiat transactions.

 6. User Responsibilities
 Users are responsible for complying with their local laws regarding cryptocurrency and fiat transactions.
-SuiRampX does not provide legal advice, and users should conduct their own due diligence before engaging in transactions.
+SuiRamp0X does not provide legal advice, and users should conduct their own due diligence before engaging in transactions.

 7. Changes to this Privacy Policy
 We reserve the right to update this Privacy Policy at any time.
 Changes will be reflected on this page.